What Parents should know about a CAT Test

 What’s the difference between SATs and CATs

-Many secondary schools use CATs since they believe that even if a child doesn’t have much knowledge of the subjects having the ability to learn is more important.
+Many secondary schools use CAT Tests since they believe that even if a child doesn’t have much knowledge of the subject, having the ability to learn is more important.
 Some secondary schools ignore SATs completely finding them a “crude method” and would rather understand more about a child’s underlying abilities.

 Preparing for CAT Tests

-Although CAT tests do not test any particular material or knowledge so its difficult to “learn” how to answer the questions, there is benefit in introducing the format of the questions and the delivery method.
-Familiarity with the format and style will help to reduce the “cognitive load” place on the child and although there is no official assessment body it may be a good idea to run through the practice exams on this website.
+A CAT test does not assess any particular bit of material or knowledge, so its difficult to “learn” and review material, but there is a lot of benefit in introducing the format of the questions and the delivery method.
+Familiarity with the format and style will help to reduce the “cognitive load” placed on the child and although there is no official assessment body it may be a good idea to run through the practice exams on this website.
 Click here to try one.